How Do I Know if I Have Been Charged With a Crime? (Easy Trick)

 Statutes of Limitation

-One may ask “How do I know if I have been charged with a crime?”
-Especially if an offense occurred months, years or even decades ago.
+Someone might wonder whether they have been charged with a crime, especially if the offense occurred months, years, or even decades ago.
 When someone files charges against another individual they must be aware of the time constraints.

 A statute of limitation refers to the amount of time between when the crime occurred and when charges were filed.
 Some states do not impose a statute of limitations on felony charges but do on misdemeanors.
-Federal statutes of limitation differ from state statutes as well and these time limits dictate how long police have to file charges.
+Federal statutes of limitations differ from those at the state level, governing the timeframes within which police must file charges.

 See the table below on the statute of limitations for different types of charges in each state.